 Who we share your information with

 The Isle of Wight Council is required by law to protect the public funds it administers and may share information provided to it with other bodies responsible for auditing or administering public funds.
-We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for matching.
-For more information, please click here.
+We participate in the Cabinet Office’s National Fraud Initiative.
+View information on how we deal with fraud.

 Bristow & Sutor